dwave-examples/qboost/README.md

 determined, and lambda is the regularization parameter.
 In this demonstration, the weights are treated as binary variables that take a value of either 0 or 1.
 The weak classifiers are constructed from a series of single-feature decision tree rules, also known as decision stumps.
-Following Boyda, the output of each weak classifier is scaled to `-1/N` and `+1/N`.
+Following Refs.
+[1,4], the output of each weak classifier is scaled to `-1/N` and `+1/N`.

 ## Disclaimer

-This demo and its code are intended for demonstrative purposes only and are not designed for performance.
+This demo and its code are intended for demonstration purposes only and are not designed for performance.
 There are a variety of additional considerations, not addressed in the example code, which should be considered as part of a more detailed implementation.
 These include:

 - This example uses simple decision stumps as weak classifiers, but in principle the method can be applied to any collection of weak classifiers.
-- Iteration to select weak classifiers in batches (see Neven, 2012).
+- Iteration to select weak classifiers in batches [2].
 - More rigorous determination of the regularization parameter.
 - Further evaluation of weak classifier output scaling.
 Most prior work in the literature scales the weak classifier outputs by the number of weak classifiers.
-Boyda suggests that scaling by the square root instead produces a more natural definition.
+Ref.
+[4] suggests that scaling by the square root instead is more natural.
 - This example employs a bit depth of 1, so that the weight associated with each classifier is limited to 0 or 1.
-It is possible to increase the bit depth, for example as discussed in Neven (2008).
+It is possible to increase the bit depth, for example as discussed Ref.
+[1].
 Nevertheless, it has been reported that low bit depths can improve performance, particularly on smaller training sets.

 ## References

-Neven, H., Dencheve, V. S., Rose, G., and Macready, W. G.  Training a Binary Classifier with the Quantum Adiabatic Algorithm, 2008, [arXiv:0811.0416v1](https://arxiv.org/pdf/0811.0416.pdf)
+[1] Neven, H., Dencheve, V. S., Rose, G., and Macready, W. G.  Training a Binary Classifier with the Quantum Adiabatic Algorithm, 2008, [arXiv:0811.0416v1](https://arxiv.org/pdf/0811.0416.pdf)

-Neven, H., Dencheve, V. S., Rose, G., and Macready, W. G.  QBoost: Large Scale Classifier Training with Adiabatic Quantum Optimization, Journal of Machine Learning Research: Workshop and Conference Proceedings, 2012.
+[2] Neven, H., Dencheve, V. S., Rose, G., and Macready, W. G.  QBoost: Large Scale Classifier Training with Adiabatic Quantum Optimization, Journal of Machine Learning Research: Workshop and Conference Proceedings, 2012.
 URL: http://proceedings.mlr.press/v25/neven12/neven12.pdf.

-Mott, A., Job, J., Vlimant, J.-R., Lidar, D., and Spiropulu, M.  Solving a Higgs optimization problem with quantum annealing for machine learning.
+[3] Mott, A., Job, J., Vlimant, J.-R., Lidar, D., and Spiropulu, M.  Solving a Higgs optimization problem with quantum annealing for machine learning.
 Nature, Vol. 550, 2017, doi:10.1038/nature24047.

-Boyda, E., Basu, S., Ganguly, S., Michaelis, A., Mukhopadhyay, S., and Nemani,
+[4] Boyda, E., Basu, S., Ganguly, S., Michaelis, A., Mukhopadhyay, S., and Nemani,
 R. R.  Deploying a quantum annealing processor to detect tree cover in aerial imagery of California.
 PLoS One, 2017, doi:10.1371/journal.pone.0172505.